dedoZvezdi/scryfall-image-extractor/README.md

 A simple python code to extract images from JSON files, that are downloaded from scryfall (bulk).

 ## Installation
-You can download the `Extract from JSON.py` file directly by clicking the link below:
+You can download the `scryfall-image-extractor.py` file directly by clicking the link below:

 [Download scryfall-image-extractor.py](https://github.com/dedoZvezdi/scryfall-image-extractor/releases/download/Release/scryfall-image-extractor.py)